Yasmani Grandal Player Props: White Sox vs. Brewers

-On Friday, Yasmani Grandal (.214 slugging percentage in past 10 games, with no home runs) and the Chicago White Sox face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
-First pitch is at 8:10 PM ET.
+Yasmani Grandal -- with a slugging percentage of .185 in his past 10 games (including no home runs) -- will be in action for the Chicago White Sox against the Milwaukee Brewers, with Brandon Woodruff on the mound, on August 12 at 7:15 PM ET.

-In his last appearance, he had two hits (going 2-for-3 with an RBI) against the Yankees.
+In his previous game he had a hitless performance (0-for-3 with an RBI) against the Brewers.

 Yasmani Grandal Game Info & Props vs. the Brewers